saltyorg/docs/docs/sandbox/apps/glances_web.md

 ## What is it?

-[Glances](http://nicolargo.github.io/glances/){: target=_blank rel="noopener noreferrer" } is a cross-platform monitoring tool which aims to present a large amount of monitoring information through a curses or Web based interface.
+[Glances](http://nicolargo.github.io/glances/) is a cross-platform monitoring tool which aims to present a large amount of monitoring information through a curses or Web based interface.
 The information dynamically adapts depending on the size of the user interface.

 | Details     |             |             |             |
 |-------------|-------------|-------------|-------------|